 - A series of webinars have also been produced to assist healthcare providers with their training needs: (https://www.myhealthrecord.gov.au/for-healthcare-professionals/howtos/webinars)

 - Contact the My Health Record Help Line: 1800 723 471

-This article was written by Chandrika Darroch, Senior Associate.
+This article was written by Chandrika Darroch, Principal.
 For further information about My Health Record, please contact Chandrika.